PacoBits/PeopleSoftTips/README.md

 # PeopleSoftTips
-Some Tips Based in my experience
+Some Tips Based in my experience as PeopleSoft Technical Programmer